Anirudh123nasty/ARTri3/week7.md

 RIGHT: A, An unauthorized individual gains the ability to view network traffic by connecting to a network router that uses weak or no security measures.

 A rogue access point is where users gain unauthorized access to secure networks, and then can modify and analyze data that is sent over public networks.
+C is wrong is it is an example of a phishing attack.